Skip to content

 Collaborating with creators at similar or slightly larger follower counts exposes you to their established audience.
 Three effective approaches:

-- Shoutout exchanges: Mutual promotion to respective audiences.
-Works best with creators whose audiences have genuine overlap with yours.
+• Shoutout exchanges: Mutual promotion to respective audiences.
+Works best when audiences have genuine overlap.

 Hashtag Strategy

-- Do not stuff hashtags — the algorithm does not reward volume and it dilutes your categorization signal
+• Don’t stuff hashtags — the algorithm doesn’t reward volume and it dilutes your categorization signal

 Posting Frequency and Timing

 Frequency: 1-3 times per day.
-If you can sustain only one per day, that is fine — consistency beats volume every time.
-If you can produce three quality pieces per day, that accelerates growth.
+If you can only sustain one per day, that’s fine — consistency beats volume.
+If you can produce three quality pieces daily, that accelerates growth.

 Timing: Post during your target audience’s peak active hours.
 For US audiences: 7-9 AM, 12-2 PM, 7-11 PM.
 Check your TikTok Analytics for your specific audience’s active windows.